sakan811/Honkai-Star-Rail-Characters-Damage-Simulation/README.md

 This simulation **focuses exclusively** on the **elements** that **directly impact** character **damage** output.
 As a result, **not all** aspects of character behavior, interactions, or game mechanics were simulated.

-Simulate each character for 100 times, 10 cycles each.
+Simulate each character for 1,000 battles, 10 cycles each.

 Every simulated character has 2,000 ATK, 50% Crit Rate, and 100% Crit Damage.